-Baton Rouge Gallery’s Movies & Music on the Lawn Continues on Friday, July 25 with 'Sunrise' & an Original Score from Minos the Saint
+Baton Rouge Gallery’s Movies & Music on the Lawn Continues on Friday, August 29 with Hitchcock's 'The Lodger' & an Original Score from England in 1819

 Movies & Music on the Lawn, Baton Rouge Gallery’s (“BRG”) popular and inventive summer film series, pairs up some of the most iconic silent films of the 1920s and 30s with the best local, contemporary bands in our area.
 The band performs a never-before-heard score for the film, which is projected on a huge inflatable screen on the lawn behind the gallery (inside BREC’s historic City Park).